-An Associated Press report states that when the Army did its first mental health study of troops who served in Iraq, it discovered that one in eight returning soldiers had symptoms of Post-Traumatic Stress Disorder, or PTSD.
-Less than half of that number would seek help, the Associated Press states.
-And a later report from the Department of Veterans Affairs states that in the last decade, PTSD cases among service members has tripled.
+A study published in the New England Journal of Medicine in 2004 found that when the Army did its first mental health study of troops who served in Iraq, it discovered that one in eight returning soldiers had symptoms of post-traumatic stress disorder or PTSD.
+Of those, only 23-40% sought help.
+A later report from the Department of Veterans Affairs says that PTSD cases among service members have tripled in the last decade.

-The National Institutes Of Health has identified the growing number of PTSD cases in America as “an epidemic.”
-Also a major concern – dealing with caregiver burnout, fatigue, and stress associated with helping a loved one manage their condition.
-Not seeking care is one of the worst things a PTSD sufferer can do, but many service members and their families aren’t sure where to begin looking for help.
+The National Institutes of Health has identified the growing number of PTSD cases in America as “an epidemic.”
+Another significant concern is the caregiver burnout, fatigue and stress associated with helping a loved one manage their condition.
+One of the worst things a person with PTSD can do is not seek help, but many service members and their families aren’t sure where to begin looking for help.

 For Those Who Need Immediate Help

-Anyone suffering from post-traumatic stress disorder and is struggling with feelings of self-harm or suicide should seek help immediately.
-The National Suicide Prevention Lifeline, 1-800-273-TALK (8255) (live online chat is available via the official site) is staffed 24/7 to help those who need help in a crisis.
+Anyone with post-traumatic stress disorder who is struggling with feelings of self-harm or suicide should seek help immediately.
+The National Suicide Prevention Lifeline, 1-800-273-TALK (8255), is staffed 24/7 to help those who need help in a crisis.
+Live online chat is also available via the official site.

-While not all military bases have full-service hospitals or inpatient facilities, there is usually some form of mental health treatment available including counseling services, therapists, and in some cases a psychiatrist, or the ability to be referred to one, from the primary care provider.
+Not all military bases have full-service hospitals or inpatient facilities.
+However, there is usually some form of mental health treatment available, including counseling services, therapists and, in some cases, a psychiatrist, or the ability to be referred to one from the primary care provider.

-Some military members are reluctant to use the “official” treatment channels offered on base out of fear of stigma, hurting a career, etc. Ideally the service member should be most concerned with getting help, but it may be a good idea to explore treatment options covered by TRICARE in the local area rather than using a military clinic if there are concerns about getting help through the military medical system.
+Ideally, the service member should be most concerned with getting help.
+Some military members are reluctant to use the “official” treatment channels offered on base out of fear of stigma, hurting their career, etc. When there are concerns about getting help through the military medical system, it may be a good idea to explore treatment options covered by Tricare in the local area rather than using a military clinic.

-The VA official PTSD site has a number of sections with advice, resources, and explanations of PTSD, its symptoms, and its treatment.
-This site is not just for those suffering from PTSD and their loved ones, it’s also a resource for medical professionals and mental healthcare providers.
-You can explore a wide range of materials, videos, advice, and definitions at PTSD.va.gov.
-The VA site offers articles and information for everyone involved in the process from loved ones to caregivers.
+The Department of Veterans Affairs’ official PTSD site has several sections with advice, resources and explanations of PTSD, symptoms and treatment.
+This site is not just for those experiencing PTSD and their loved ones, it’s also a resource for medical professionals and mental health care providers.
+You can explore a wide range of materials, videos, advice and definitions at PTSD.va.gov.
+The VA site offers articles and information for everyone involved in the process, from loved ones to caregivers.

 Non-Military PTSD Resources

-There are several agencies dedicated to helping families and patients dealing with the symptoms of post-traumatic stress disorder but are not affiliated with the military.
-When you do a Google search for online resources related to these organizations, be sure to use combinations of search phrases including “veteran,” “PTSD,” and “Local chapter,” or the name of your city or state.
+There are several non-military agencies dedicated to helping families and patients dealing with the symptoms of post-traumatic stress disorder.
+When you do a Google search for online resources related to these organizations, be sure to use combinations of search phrases including “veteran,” “PTSD” and “local chapter” or the name of your city or state.

-This organization does not focus on one specific type of condition but does emphasize PTSD.
-NAMI has state chapters and local affiliates-the affiliates number well over 900 alone.
-There are local support groups, events, and classes offered to patients and family members alike.
+The National Alliance on Mental Health does not focus on one specific type of condition but does emphasize PTSD.
+NAMI has state chapters and local affiliates – the affiliates alonenumber well over 900.
+They offer local support groups, events and classes to patients and family members alike.

-The publication Psychology Today has an official site that features a search tool to help people find PTSD group therapy and support in the user’s local area.
+The official site of the publication Psychology Today features a search tool to help people find PTSD group therapy and support in their local area.

 Veteran Service Organizations (VSO)

-If you need to be put in touch with a local support group, get assistance filing a claim with the Department of Veterans Affairs related to your PTSD experience, or learn more about your options making VA claims or getting VA treatment, a Veteran Service Organization can help.
-You can find a local chapter of the DAV, VFW, or other veteran-affiliated agencies near you.
+Veteran service organizations can help you find a local support group, file a claim with the VA related to your PTSD experience or learn more about your options to make VA claims or get VA treatment.
+You can find a local chapter of the DAV, Veterans of Foreign Wars or other veteran-affiliated agencies near you.

 Private Veteran-Focused Support Groups

-There are many veteran-focused and veteran-run support groups for PTSD, traumatic brain injury, and other conditions.
-The Wounded Warrior Project is a good example, as is This Able Veteran, which is a private, non-profit organization that provides trained service dogs to veterans suffering from PTSD.
-Which leads to our next category…
+There are several veteran-focused and veteran-run support groups for PTSD, traumatic brain injury and other conditions.
+The Wounded Warrior Project is a good example, as is This Able Veteran, a private, non-profit organization that provides trained service dogs to veterans who have PTSD.

 Service Animal Agencies

 There are many online resources for those who may need a service animal or comfort animal to help better manage symptoms of PTSD.
-The agency Service Dogs Of America features a PTSD section on its official site, a good example of a national agency.
-But many service animal organizations operate on the local level instead, such as PAALS, the Palmetto Animal Assisted Life Services agency located in Columbia, South Carolina.
-Be sure to search for both national and local resources for service animals since you may be required to do in-home interviews, training, etc. to be paired with a service animal.
+The agency Service Dogs for America which features a PTSD section on its official site, is an example of a national agency.
+But many service animal organizations operate on the local level instead, such as the Palmetto Animal Assisted Life Services agency located in Columbia, South Carolina.
+Search for national and local service animal resources, since you may be required to do in-home interviews, training, etc., to find an appropriate service animal.

-Your state’s Department of Veterans Affairs or similar state agency will have lists of local resources that can help veterans and families.
-Some of the resources are state-provided, others may be partnerships between state agencies and local chapters of a VSO.
-You may find that some states have more extensive resources and help available for vets and families, others may refer patients to the VA system if resources are not as plentiful.
+Your state’s Department of Veterans Affairs or a similar state agency will have lists of local resources that can help veterans and families.
+Some of the resources are state-provided; others may be partnerships between state agencies and local chapters of a VSO.
+You may find that some states have more extensive resources and help available for vets and families; others may refer patients to the VA system if resources are not as plentiful.

-Those living in an area served by a research university such as the University of Illinois At Chicago should explore options offered by the university’s medical department where available.
-You may find there are a range of options including clinical trials and treatments that are in the research phase.
+Those living in an area served by a research university, such as the University of Illinois at Chicago, can explore options offered by the university’s medical department.
+You may find a range of options, including clinical trials and treatments in the research phase.

-Not everyone will be interested in volunteering for research, focus groups, or experimental treatment options, but many are.
-Check out your nearest medical department at a college, university, or private campus.
-One excellent example of the options that involve these organizations is at Columbia University; their Department of Psychiatry advertises the following on its official site:
+Not everyone will be interested in volunteering for research, focus groups or experimental treatment options.
+If you are, check out your nearest medical department at a college, university or private campus.

-The Department of Veterans Affairs official site has a page of mobile apps that are designed to help with PTSD (linked to in the sidebar of the main PTSD resources page).
+The Department of Veterans Affairs official site has a page of mobile apps designed to help with PTSD (linked to the main PTSD resources page).
 They include:

-- PTSD Coach – This app is designed to help users learn about coping with the symptoms related to PTSD that commonly occur following trauma.
+- PTSD Coach – This app helps users learn about coping with the symptoms related to PTSD that commonly occur following trauma.

 - PTSD Family Coach – PTSD Family Coach is designed to support family members of those living with post-traumatic stress disorder.